GlobeMindAI/GlobeMindAI.github.io/content/event/xianliu project/index.md

 To evaluate the effectiveness of machine learning models in comparison to traditional methods, particularly in scenarios involving limited or noisy data.

-To enhance risk assessment and decision-making processes in geotechnical engineering by combining uncertainty quantification with data-driven insights.
+To enhance risk assessment and decision-making processes in geotechnical engineering by combining uncertainty quantification with data-driven insights."

 research_details: "The proposed research will span over three years with a budget allocated for equipment, personnel, and field testing.
 A detailed budget breakdown and timeline will be provided upon request."